wruw/telethon/wp-content/plugins/capability-manager-enhanced/readme.txt

 5. **Profile Features**: You can hide features for users in the "Profile" screen.
 7. **Admin Menus (Pro version)**: You can edit admin menu links and control who can access them.
 8. **Nav Menus**: You can restrict access to navigation menus by user role, or logged in status.
+9. **User Testing**: Safely test any user's account without resetting their password.
+10. **Admin Notices**: Organize all the message and advertisements in your admin area.

 ## Feature 1.
 Roles##